It’s also important to help those who depend on charities and food banks.

 These gifts include the foundation’s previous philanthropic grants spanning Asia, Europe, Australia, Latin America and North America to increase food bank capacity in response to the COVID-19 pandemic and supplement the $21 million in cash given by General Mills and its foundation last year and more than $40 million worth of food product donations provided by General Mills to food bank partners to help ensure food security across global communities.

-And in Canada, our Cheerios team is donating $500,000 to Food Banks Canada and $600,000 worth of products from General Mills.
+In Canada, our Cheerios team there is donating $500,000 to Food Banks Canada and $600,000 worth of products from General Mills.
 Also, the "Cheer For The Food Banks Frontline" initiative will feature some of the inspiring employees and volunteers helping keep Canada’s food banks in operation, on limited-edition Cheerios boxes.

 Additionally, the foundation is supporting strategic community partners near General Mills manufacturing plants, to ensure they are better equipped to face the challenging demands of today and the days ahead.